As important as a computer mouse is, we often give it little thought and make do with whatever came with our computer.

 What mouse type do you use?

-There are several different types of computer mouse available today:
+There are several different types of computer mouse in use today:

 Each different type of mouse can have one button, two buttons or a combination of up to five buttons and a top wheel for scrolling and/or other tasks.
 Most today have at least left and right buttons and a wheel (with the exception of touchpads on Macs).